IBBM/Cascaded-FCN/README.md

 <img src="https://dl.dropboxusercontent.com/u/28351742/CascadedFCN/CascadedFCN_Pipeline.png" width="512" alt="Illustration of the CascadedFCN pipeline">

-For detailed Information have a look in our presentation [Detailed Description](Cascaded-FCN.pdf)
+For detailed Information have a look in our [presentation](Cascaded-FCN.pdf)

 ### License